McJeffr/react-schematicwebviewer/README.md

 - renderBars (boolean?): Whether or not to render a grid.
 Optional, default: false.
 - orbit (boolean?): Whether or not to rotate the schematic automatically.
 Optional, default: true.
 - antialias (boolean?): Whether antialiasing should be enabled or not.
 Optional, default: false.
+- backgroundColor (number | 'transparent'): The background color of the canvas that shows the schematic.
+Can be transparent as well.

 ## FAQ